iluwatar/java-design-patterns/delegation/README.md

 ---
 title: Delegation
-category: Structural
+category: Behavioral
 language: en
 tag:
- - Decoupling
+    - Delegation
 ---

 ## Also known as

-Proxy Pattern
+* Helper
+* Surrogate

 ## Intent

-It is a technique where an object expresses certain behavior to the outside but in reality delegates responsibility for implementing that behaviour to an associated object.
+The Delegation pattern in Java allows an object to delegate one or more tasks to a helper object.
+It is a technique where an object expresses certain behavior but actually delegates responsibility for implementing that behavior to an associated helper object.

 ## Explanation

 Real-world example

-> Imagine that we have adventurers who fight monsters with different weapons depending on their
-> abilities and skills.
-We must be able to equip them with different ones without having to
-> modify their source code for each one.
-The delegation pattern makes it possible by delegating
-> the dynamic work to a specific object implementing an interface with relevant methods.
+> In a restaurant, the head chef delegates tasks to sous-chefs: one manages grilling, another handles salads, and a third is in charge of desserts.
+Each sous-chef specializes in their area, allowing the head chef to focus on overall kitchen management.
+This mirrors the Delegation design pattern, where a main object delegates specific tasks to helper objects, each expert in their domain.

 Wikipedia says

-> In object-oriented programming, delegation refers to evaluating a member (property or method) of
-> one object (the receiver) in the context of another original object (the sender).
-Delegation can
-> be done explicitly, by passing the sending object to the receiving object, which can be done in
-> any object-oriented language; or implicitly, by the member lookup rules of the language, which
-> requires language support for the feature.
+> In object-oriented programming, delegation refers to evaluating a member (property or method) of one object (the receiver) in the context of another original object (the sender).
+Delegation can be done explicitly, by passing the sending object to the receiving object, which can be done in any object-oriented language; or implicitly, by the member lookup rules of the language, which requires language support for the feature.

 **Programmatic Example**